10 WordPress Security Issues (And How to Deal With Them)

 Does WordPress have security issues?

-WordPress is a secure system, but like any other system, it is not perfect.
-Plugins and themes add functionality and complexity to a website, but also bring in security risks.
-However, there are ways to mitigate those successfully, so WordPress websites are protected from hackers.
+Yes, WordPress has security issues.
+Although WordPress is a secure system, but like any other system, it is not perfect.
+Plugins and themes add functionality and complexity to a website, but also bring in security concerns.
+However, there are ways to mitigate those successfully, so the important thing to remember is that they are not difficult to deal with.

 Is WordPress easily hacked?